 M.Ed.
 (Curriculum and Instruction), Freed-Hardeman University, 2009

 Coursework: Harding School of Theology, The Jewish Theological Seminary of America, and Columbia University Teachers College

-Teaching/Administrative Fellow, Union Theological Seminary, 2012-Present
+Teaching Fellow (see below for courses), Union Theological Seminary, 2012-Present

 Instructor of Spanish, Lexington High School, 2008-2011

 Matthew works at the intersection of theological and educational aims.
 His research and writing bridge unnecessary disciplinary gaps—encouraging theological reflection among educators and educational reflection among theologians.
 He is also deeply interested in the following areas: interreligious dialogue and religious pluralism; theologies of religions; the theology of Thomas Merton; teaching the Bible; theories of teaching and learning; and, as a former public high school teacher, the future of public education in the United States.
 His writing has appeared in several journals, including Restoration Quarterly, The Journal of Faith and the Academy, and The Merton Annual.
 He and his wife Bethany are members of the Church of Christ (a cappella), and they worship with the Manhattan Church of Christ in New York City.

 Publications (with Links to PDFs through Columbia University's Academic Commons)

 Articles in Refereed Publications: